Stanford’s Dr. Anderson discusses the Wise-Anderson Treatment for Prostatitis.

 The prostate gland is not the problem with most men diagnosed with prostatitis.

 In the majority of men diagnosed with chronic prostatitis, the symptoms of pain arise from tender trigger points in the pelvic muscles.
-In recent years, there is clear evidence that a large majority of men typically complaining of the following symptoms have no prostate pathology and no infection demonstrated by culture.
-Even the evidence of inflammation (white cells found in the prostatic fluid) does not account for the following symptoms because typically when inflammation is removed, symptoms remain.
+In recent years, there is clear evidence that a large majority of men typically complaining of the referenced symptoms have no prostate pathology and no infection demonstrated by culture.
+Even the evidence of inflammation (white cells found in the prostatic fluid) does not account for the referenced symptoms because typically when inflammation is removed, symptoms remain.

 Chronic tension in the pelvic muscles is the source of pain in a majority of men diagnosed with prostatitis.

-The great majority of men (95%) complaining of prostate and pelvic pain have no evidence of prostate infection.
+The great majority of men (95%) complaining of prostate and pelvic pain symptoms, have no evidence of prostate infection.
 This is why antibiotics fail to resolve symptoms.
 Additionally, even when there is some inflammation seen in the prostatic fluid it does not appear to be related to the degree of pain being suffered.
-The fact that is unfortunately resisted by many medical professionals is that most men with the following symptoms suffer from chronically tightened muscles inside the pelvic floor.
+The fact that is unfortunately resisted by many medical professionals is that most men with the referenced symptoms suffer from chronically tightened muscles inside the pelvic floor.
 When areas of this chronic tension are pressed on, as confirmed in our 2009 study published in the Journal of Urology, many symptoms above are recreated.
 When pelvic floor trigger points are resolved, the pelvic floor muscles are relaxed, the anxiety related to them calms down, and the symptoms tend to significantly reduce or disappear.
 Teaching our patients to release pelvic floor trigger points and lower the nervous system arousal related to them is the aim of our 6-day clinics.